 -

-Government of Quebec – Ministry of Health and Social Services
+Government of Quebec: Ministry of Health and Social Services

-Telephone line providing access to health and social services information, assessment, and support 24 hours a day, 7 days a week.
-Seniors can speak with nurses and social workers who provide: mental health assessment and guidance, crisis intervention support, information about available mental health and social services for older adults, navigation assistance to appropriate resources,…
+Telephone line providing access to health and social services information, assessment, and support 24 hours a day, seven days a week

-Contact 8-1-1 | quebec.ca/en/health/finding-a-resource/info-social-811 Information Telephone line providing access to health and social services information, assessment, and support 24 hours a day, 7 days a week.
+Contact 8-1-1 | quebec.ca/en/health/finding-a-resource/info-social-811 Information Telephone line providing access to health and social services information, assessment, and support 24 hours a day, seven days a week.
 Seniors can speak with nurses and social workers who provide: mental health assessment and guidance, crisis intervention support, information about available mental health and social services for older adults, navigation assistance to appropriate resources, and referrals to specialized services.
-Service available in French and English.
-Professionals provide personalized support and can help seniors experiencing depression, anxiety, confusion, isolation, or other mental health concerns.
-Can also assist with situations involving elder abuse, caregiver stress, and accessing community resources.
-Service aims to ensure seniors receive appropriate care and support in timely manner.
+Aims to ensure seniors receive appropriate care and support in timely manner.
 Service area Quebec Resource type Telephone Support types Crisis support, wellness support Target demographics Seniors, older adults Serves children (0–12) — Serves youth (13–17) — Serves adults (18+) Yes Serves families — Languages spoken English 🍁, French ⚜️ -

 Warm Line Ontario

-Contact Call : 416-960-9276 Text: 647-557-5882 | warmline.ca Information Confidential and anonymous peer support service for adults feeling lonely, isolated, anxious, depressed, or in need of a friendly ear.
-Operated by Progress Place, a mental health and addiction community support agency.
-Services include phone support (416-960-WARM/9276), text support (647-557-5882), and online chat through their website.
-Staffed by trained peer support workers with lived experience who provide non-judgmental listening, emotional support, and resource information.
-Not a crisis line – designed for people who need someone to talk to but are not in immediate crisis.
-Helps reduce feelings of isolation and provides connection during evening hours when many other services are closed.
-All conversations are confidential.
-No caller ID or personal information required.
-Warm, compassionate approach from peer supporters who understand mental health challenges firsthand.
-Service area Ontario Resource types Telephone, text Support types Peer support, crisis support Target demographics Older adults, seniors Serves children (0–12) — Serves youth (13–17) — Serves adults (18+) Yes Serves families — Language spoken English 🍁
+Contact Call : (416) 960-9276 or Text : (647) 557-5882 | warmline.ca Information Confidential and anonymous peer support service for adults who feel lonely, isolated, anxious, depressed, or in need of a friendly ear.
+Services include phone support, text support, and online chat through their website.
+Not a crisis line — designed for people who need someone to talk to but are not in immediate crisis.
+Service area Ontario Resource types Telephone, text Support types Peer support, crisis support Target demographics Older adults, seniors Serves children (0–12) — Serves youth (13–17) — Serves adults (18+) Yes Serves families — Language spoken English 🍁 -